debugferro/challenge_answers/README.md

 → There are some things that we can improve.

 3.1.
-On `assign_display_name!`, we can move the early return condition to the callback call in the model, avoiding initializing the class.
+On `assign_display_name!`, we can move the early return condition to the callback call in the `User` model, avoiding initializing the class.

 ```ruby
 # app/models/user.rb